More than mirrorless.

 Focus pulling optional.Four AF-area modes for videos: Single-Point AF, Wide-Area AF (S or L) and Auto-Area AF.
 Seamless automatic switching between Phase Detect and Contrast Detect AF based on the situation.
 Mimic focus pulling techniques by controlling when AF starts and stops in AF-C mode using AF speed and AF tracking sensitivity options.

 New 10-Bit HDMI Output

 What’s the difference between 8-bit and 10-bit recording?
-Only about 1 billion more colors (64X more data)—so much more flexibility in post-processing.
+Only about 1 billion more colours (64X more data)—so much more flexibility in post-processing.
 Record directly to an optional external recorder with 10-bit output via HDMI, the industry standard.
 Simultaneously record uncompressed 8-bit 4K UHD movie files to the memory card and an external recorder.
 (Atomos Open Protocol supported for syncing start/stop.)